Joint Replacement Stops Arthritis Pain

 While patients may battle these symptoms, sometimes for years, joint replacement surgery can “win” that fight once and for all.

-Thomas Ambrose II, MD, FACS, Avera Medical Group orthopedic surgeon, said when the treatment protocols such as anti-inflammatory drugs, physical therapy and joint injections fail, it’s time to consider the definitive treatment of arthritis.
+Thomas Ambrose II, MD, FACS, orthopedic surgeon of Avera Orthopedics – Sioux Falls, said when the treatment protocols such as anti-inflammatory drugs, physical therapy and joint injections fail, it’s time to consider the definitive treatment of arthritis.

 “The other steps are merely Band-Aid options that merely address the symptoms; joint-replacement surgery is the only treatment that addresses the disease of osteoarthritis, which makes up about 80 to 90 percent of the arthritis patients we see,” he said.
 “Arthritic joints have lost the protective cartilage, and that’s where the pain comes from.
 Joint replacement surgery allows us to address the arthritic joint surfaces with new metal and plastic surfaces.”